 (Also Read: Linux Commands for Beginners (Part 2) )

-‘/’ (root) - / or root partition is one of the most important partition for a Linux machine.
+- ‘/’ (root) - / or root partition is one of the most important partitions for a Linux machine.
 This is the partition where all other Linux partitions are.
 So this is the basis of Linux directory structure.

-These are the minimum partitions that are required to run a Linux system.
+The above-mentioned are the bare minimum partitions that are required to run a Linux system.
 Below mentioned are other partitions in Linux directory structure,

-‘/etc’- This partitions holds all the important configuration files for the system.
-Once can also compare this partition to control panel on Windows system.
+- ‘/etc’- These partitions hold all the important configuration files for the system.
+One can also compare this partition to the control panel on the Windows system.

-‘/sbin’- contains all the programs that are used by system & system administrator.
+- ‘/sbin’- contains all the programs that are used by the system & system administrators.

-‘/initrd’- This directory contains the system library files, files for the system that are needed by system or other programs to run.
+- ‘/initrd’- This directory contains the system library files, files for the system that are needed by the system or other programs to run.

-‘/mnt’- this directory acts as a default mount point for all external devices like usb storage device, CD-DVD rom etc.
+- ‘/mnt’- this directory acts as a default mount point for all external devices like USB storage devices, CD-DVD ROM, etc.

-‘/opt’- Its used as installation folder for extra software & 3rd party softwares.
+- ‘/opt’- It's used as an installation folder for extra software & 3rd party software.

-‘/tmp’- This partition acts as a temporary space for use by the system.
-Files are stored temporarily on this partition & are cleaned upon every reboot.
+- ‘/tmp’- This partition acts as a temporary space for use by the system.
+Files are stored temporarily on this partition & are cleaned after every reboot.

-‘lost+found’- Every partition has a lost+found directory in its upper directory.
-This serves as a storage for those files that were saved during failures.
+- ‘lost+found’- Every partition has a lost+found directory in its upper directory.
+This serves as storage for those files that were saved during failures.

-‘/misc’- This partition is used by system for miscellaneous purposes.
+- ‘/misc’- This partition is used by the system for miscellaneous purposes.